wrusk/menu-quest/deliverables.md

 This includes HTML and CSS designed to Emulate a terminal with a command line prompt as well as a controller that handles the command input.

+*I want a text adventure, Web Command Line Interface, or Site for my business*

+I am a Fulltime Employee, but I often have time for additional projects when I'm not at work.
+If you are interested in a text based adventure as part of your next online brand promotion or want to discuss other projects, contact me

 *Other Projects*